FlyRayTsou/TravelWeather/README.md

 Thank for your challenge this time.
 It also lets me to think over about my methodology when I get a new project.
 Although I didn't do very good in the timer test, I can get more challenge if you need more evindence to prove myself ability.
 In conclusion, it is a very good challenge for me other than just a similarly leetcode problem.　ありがとうございます。

 ## Timer Solution
-Indeed Timer test is not difficult but I do not solve it in time.<br>
+Indeed Timer test is not difficult but I do not solve it in time.
+Just add two more steps and we can solve it.<br>
-Solution I : just remove the // in front of Pitch.start() in Pitch3.js <br>
+Step1 : just set Pitch.EndTime = 120000 in main.html<br>
-Solution II: just set Pitch.EndTime = 120000 in main.html
+Step2 : just remove the // in front of Pitch.start() in Pitch3.js

 ## Main Coding File
 [weather.blade.php](https://github.com/FlyRayTsou/TravelWeather/blob/master/resources/views/weather.blade.php)